wrightdaniel2017/Conceptual-Design-of-an-IIoT-Sensor-Network-Protocol-Experimentation/readme.md

-# IoT_L4: Industrial IoT Sensor Data and Forecasting
+# IoT: Industrial IoT Sensor Data and Simulation

-This repository demonstrates an end-to-end workflow for simulating sensor data (via multiple protocols), visualizing the data, and running a forecasting pipeline using TimeGPT (Nixtla) and optional VAE-based data augmentation.
+This repository demonstrates an end-to-end workflow for simulating sensor data via multiple protocols (MQTT, CoAP, and OPC UA) and visualizing the data in real-time.
+The project provides a robust framework for IoT device simulation and monitoring.

 ## 📋 Overview

 The project includes:
-- Sensor simulations for MQTT, CoAP, and OPC UA
+- Sensor simulations for three major IoT protocols:
+  - MQTT (Message Queuing Telemetry Transport)
+  - CoAP (Constrained Application Protocol)
+  - OPC UA (OPC Unified Architecture)
+- Built-in MQTT broker for local testing
-- Data visualization scripts to understand sensor readings
+- Data visualization tools to generate plots of sensor readings
-- Forecasting pipeline (data preparation, feature engineering, model training, evaluation, cross-validation)
-- Optional VAE-based generative modeling to augment the dataset
+- Multi-process orchestration to run all components simultaneously

 ## 📑 Table of Contents